kurt-o-sys/debian-datomic-free/README.md

 # debian-datomic-free-transactor

 Docker image for running a datomic transactor.
 This image downloads the datomic free edition.
-Be sure to agree with the [https://my.datomic.com/datomic.com/datomic-free-edition-license.html](Datomic Free Edition License).
+Be sure to agree with the [Datomic Free Edition License](https://my.datomic.com/datomic.com/datomic-free-edition-license.html).

-More information about the [http://www.datomic.com/pricing.html](Datomic pricing model)
+More information about the [Datomic pricing model](http://www.datomic.com/pricing.html)

 ## Usage